-The new Nature-Based Early Childhood MEd Focus or Certificate program in the Department of Education at Antioch University New England trains teachers, administrators, and founders of nature preschools and forest kindergartens.
+The Nature-Based Early Childhood Education Certificate program in the Department of Education at Antioch University New England trains teachers, administrators, and founders of nature preschools and forest kindergartens.
 The forest kindergarten movement has been thriving in Europe for the last three decades and has recently taken root in the United States.
 Simultaneously, there has been a growing number of nature preschools in the United States.
 Both nature preschools and forest kindergartens have a uniquely different approach to curriculum than conventional indoor early childhood programs.
 Currently, there is a lack of professional development, training and leadership in this new field of nature-based early childhood education.

 - To provide training and professional development for teachers who wish to teach in nature preschools and forest kindergartens.